facelessuser/pymdown-extensions/docs/src/markdown/about/development.md

 lint:

 ```
-tox -elint
+tox -e lint
 ```

-To select PY27 unit tests (or other versions -- change accordingly):
+To select Python 3.7 unit tests (or other versions -- change accordingly):

 ```
-tox -epy27-unittests
+tox -e py37
 ```

 To select spelling and document building:

 ```
-tox -edocuments
+tox -e documents
 ```

 ## Code Coverage

 When running the validation tests through Tox, it is setup to track code coverage via the Coverage (@bitbucket:ned/coveragepy) module.
-Coverage is run on each `pyxx-unittests` environment.
+Coverage is run on each `pyxx` environment.
 If you've made changes to the code, you can clear the old coverage data:

 ```